 2) Subsidies and Supports: Tax breaks for fossil fuel producers and distributors far outweighs federal support for alternative, green energy sources.
 Nearly invisible tax loopholes and financial structures favor fossil fuels.

 3) Climate Change is an environmental, economic, healthcare, foreign policy and national security threat.
-I support universal health care as the moral responsibility of government in a just republic and also as insurance for potential bio-weapons and diseases released by thawing permafrost.
+I support universal health care as the moral responsibility of our government and as the national security response for potential bio-weapons and new diseases released by thawing permafrost and a changing climate.